Below is my old dipole.

 Since 2005 my antenna is the

 This 25 foot high antenna works great on 80m to 6m, and works better than expected on 160m.
 On the entire 80/75m band the VSWR is less than 2:1.
 As long as your solid state TX is happy - 1:1 vs 2:1 - you won`t be able to tell the difference.
 The manufacturer has a recommended installation configuration, but I'm sure it will work fine in any reasonable setup.
 Mine is a standard end-supported installation - I never put up the center support.
 It also works great for SWL on the HF bands.

 The manufacturer also recommends not using a tuner because of the ferrite core balun design, but I use a tuner on 15m and 160m.
 Actually without the tuner the VSWR on 15 meters is low enough at the TX end of the feedline (less than 3:1) that my rig does not reduce its power output.
 With the IC-751 and AT-150, it works well on 160m.
-The balun can handle 300W, so core heating is no problem when using a tuner at 100W - the antenna still works great after years of use.
+The balun can handle 300W, so core heating is no problem when using the tuner at 100W - the antenna still works great after years of use.

 Need an antenna for 6m?
 The DX-OCF works as good as my